Table of Contents

 - Late stage: has physical symptoms and a TFC score 1-2 or 0 (2)

-‘Chorea’ means “to dance”.
-The name comes from the involuntary movements that often follow with the disease.
-Today, we call it ‘Huntington’s disease’, because Huntington’s presents with various symptoms.
-The symptoms usually appear between the ages of 35 to 40 years.
+Today, we call it ‘Huntington’s disease’, because Huntington’s presents with various symptoms (including cognitive changes).
+We tend to say that symptoms usually appear between the ages of 35 to 40 years, but there are big individual differences.

 Is there a cure?